maistra/istio-operator/bundle/README.md

 `Prometheus` is an open-source systems monitoring and alerting toolkit.
 You can use `Prometheus` with the Sail Operator to keep an eye on how healthy Istio and the apps in the service mesh are, for more information, see [Prometheus](https://istio.io/latest/docs/ops/integrations/prometheus/).

-To install Prometheus you will need to follow this steps:
+To install Prometheus, perform the following steps:

 1. Deploy `Prometheus`: